plugin-healthcare/implementation-guide/README.md

 > [!warning]
 > The above uses version 0.11.0 of the nl-core package.
 Please note that version numbers may have changed the meantime.

+### Case sensitive files

+When you run into case-sensitivity issues in the IG compile process, run `make clean` and try again.
+This can be related to MacOS or Windows not using case-sensitive file paths and sushi reusing outdated renamed cached output files.